lucapalamenti/GeographyApp/README.md

 - Regions of all selected types are listed when creating a map
 - "Creating Map" screen appears when clicking the "create" map button.
 Stops user from interacting with screen during this time
 - The select region type buttons now show a tooltip with their name
+- Gamemodes that show the list after completion will now fill in the list with missed regions

 ### Backend/Technical changes
 - changed mapRegion_state to mapRegion_type